 Maggie Daley Park

-- Pack a lunch and snacks for the kids.
-All the museum and parks have areas to picnic both inside and outside.
+2. Pack a lunch and snacks for the kids.
+All the museums and parks have areas to picnic both inside and outside.
 Take advantage of these and bring your own food.

 3. If there is a museum you think your family will want to return to consider buying a family membership pass for the year.
 Usually, you only have to go 2 or 3 times to pay for the membership fee.

 Bonus: Science and Industry Museum Membership includes underground parking with your pass.
 Great for visiting in the winter months.

 4. Save money on parking by taking public transportation.
 The kids will love taking a ride on a train or bus and you will save on parking fees.

 5. Go on a Museum Free Day.
 Yes, they all have them in Chicago.
 You can find them on the museum’s website or see all the free days here.

 There are tons of hotels in the City of Chicago.
 I would suggest staying in the loop area, off Michigan Avenue or Lincoln Park to be close to all the attractions.

 However, if you go further west you will probably find better pricing.
 Get some ideas by looking at one of our favorite travel sites Booking.com.
 You’ll find tons of hotel options to choose from with helpful reviews.